wilgao09/nextWebsite/scripts/20221230Tracker and Java Spring Boot.md

 ## Diagnostics -- mysqld

 From looking at `top`, we can see that `mysqld` alone takes 36% of the less than 1 gigabyte of RAM that I have.
 Yikes!
-We find that this is due to the default configuration of `mysqld`.
-So we fiddle around with the config file.
+We find that this is due to the default configuration of `mysqld`, so we fiddle around with the config file.
 Luckily, there's a stackoverflow post going over the important knobs and switches that I will link [here](https://stackoverflow.com/questions/40189226/how-to-make-mysql-use-less-memory) for future reference.
 With a modified configuration, we're down to 12.5% memory usage (a whopping 65% decrease in memory).
 These cuts are OK because we aren't doing anything intense with this database: it will insert records very sparingly, and when I get to visualizing, it will retrieve all data (also very sparingly).

 ## Diagnostics -- gradlew